mpiclabs/MarcoPolo/README.md

 To run this on a new server:
-install snapd, install cerbot. take the server IP address and hardcode that into the test node flask app. need authenticator.sh, cleanup.sh, webroot, certbot_server.log python server running as follows: python3 -m http.server 80 --directory ~/certbot_tools/webroot > ~/certbot_tools/certbot_server.log 2>&1 & ufw allow 80 include openMpic key as env var if you'll be testing that
+install snapd, install cerbot. take the server IP address and hardcode that into the test node flask app. need authenticator.sh, cleanup.sh, webroot, webroot_server.log python server running as follows: python3 -m http.server 80 --directory ~/certbot_tools/webroot > ~/certbot_tools/webroot_server.log 2>&1 & ufw allow 80 include openMpic key as env var if you'll be testing that